UnderwaterVisionMZTdlmu/VCU-Net/README.md

 ### Datasets
 Prepare dataset:
-1. You can download our dataset on
+1. You can download our dataset on Baidu Netdisk (https://pan.baidu.com/s/1PLyH9CUXNSeoJ-Osj_jLQg 提取码: mnr3).

 ### Citation
 If you are using our dataset, please cite our paper.